mjll-codes/learning-tracker/learning-logs/2021-October.md

     Object| Arrays within objects: minor errors only, forgetting commas, etc Loops| While loops: minor typos
     Loops| For loops: forgot 'for' curly braces; used commas instead of semicolons to separate the expressions inside the 'for' loop; minor typos;
     Loops| For loops through an array: Another one where they asked us to write a type of code they've not shown us before.
-Errors for me were using () instead of [] in the below
+Errors for me were using () instead of [] in the below.
     Loops| Multiply multi-dimensional arrays: This one I did well, only made the error of using the 'multipleAll' name instead of the assigned 'arr' - very frustrating to find that as the error, but happy that i did so much of the rest right.

  For loops through an array code: